 Before the treatment, we will check there is ample sunlight to allow for proper activation of the photosensitiser.
 The typical months for treatment are March-October in London.

 The first step is to cleanse the skin followed by the application of a chemical sunscreen to the treatment area and any other areas that will be exposed to sunlight.

 The next step is to prepare your skin.
 Your skin will be cleansed again and any scale or crusts are gently removed.
-The photosensitising gel will be applied to the area of your skin to be treated and left uncovered.
+The photosensitising cream will be applied to the area of your skin to be treated and left uncovered.
 You will then be asked to remain outside in natural daylight for two consecutive hours.
 This exposure to ultraviolet light activates the cream and the damaged cells start to be destroyed.
 Even on a dull, cloudy day or overcast day, there is typically enough daylight for the treatment to be effective.
 After two hours, you can cleanse the treated area at home.

 Your daylight PDT appointment – aftercare and downtime

 It is important to protect the treated area in the days after photodynamic therapy.
 You will be given detailed instructions on how to care for your skin.
 Some patients find that the area may weep slightly and form a crust, this is normal.
 It is possible that the condition may reoccur or some lesions may persist after PDT.
-Dr Granite will discuss having further photodynamic therapy or an alternative treatment if needed.
+Dr. Alexis will discuss having further photodynamic therapy or an alternative treatment if needed.